-Our Executive Safety Committee, chaired by our Chief Executive, met throughout the year to review our safety performance and improvement programmes.
-Our senior executives are personally involved in safety management and undertake annual executive audits at our major sites around the world.
+Our Executive Safety Committee, chaired by our Chief Executive, meets throughout the year to review our safety performance and improvement programmes.
+Our senior executives are personally involved in safety management and undertake annual executive audits at the majority of our sites around the world.

-Here you'll find our latest safety results, as set out in our 2013 Annual Report.
-The figures are for calendar year 2012.
+Here we report our safety results as set out in our 2014 Annual Report.
+The figures are for calendar year 2013.

-To put our safety performance in perspective and because many of our employees are located in the US we monitor US industry averages.
-In 2012 our safety performance was better than the average achieved by companies across our own and other industry sectors, as shown in the graphs above.
+To put our safety performance in context and because many of our employees are located in the US, we compare our results with US industry averages, as shown below.

 Five of our US plants between them won 15 US Corn Refiners Association (CRA) Safety Awards during the year.

 Twenty-five of our facilities did not experience a recordable injury in 2013, compared to 20 in 2012.

 Safety projects and activities progressed during the year included:

 • Contractor safety programme: we improved contractors’ safety by increased monitoring, sharing best practices, and closer relationships

 • Safety competency: we trained managers and supervisors on safety leadership and ownership; training for safety representatives included courses on scaffolding and excavation

 • Hand safety: a third party conducted glove surveys; we purchased additional cut-resistant gloves and knives with retractable blades; and installed glove-type awareness boards